julianpeeters/avro-scala-macro-annotations/README.md

-Planning to publish to Sonatype sometime soon, for now please  `publish-local`.
+Planning to publish to Sonatype sometime soon, for now please use `publish-local`.

 ##1) Avro-Type-Provider: Automatically define case classes based on Avro Schemas at compile time
 If your use-case is "data-first" and you're using an Avro runtime library that allows you to use Scala case classes to represent your Avro records, then you are probably a little weary of transcribing Avro Schemas into their Scala case class equivalents.